protozis/LBM_CYMB/README.md

 If anything happen unexpected, please refer to [Troubleshooting](#troubleshooting).

 ### schedule
-If multiple simulationis need to be performed, write a list `3c.sch` like this
+If multiple simulations need to be performed, write a list `3c.sch` like this
 ```shell
 $ cat 3c.sch
 exp_sets/3c_480p